First Defense Wipes.

 What is the proper way to dispose of the First Defense wipe after use?

-Used wipes should be disposed according to the directions on the package.
+Dispose of used wipes according to package directions and local protocols.
 Used wipes should not be flushed.

 Where can First Defense be purchased?

-First Defense is only sold to professionals and first responders.
+First Defense Wipes are only sold to professionals and first responders.
 It can be purchased through distributors with exclusive rights to dispense and distribute.